exanauts/ExaModels.jl/docs/src/index.md

     This documentation is also available in PDF format: [ExaModels.pdf](ExaModels.pdf).

 !!! warning
-	ExaModels.jl is in the early stage of development, and you may encounter unintended behaviors or missing documentations.
-Please help us improve ExaModels.jl as well as this documentation.
+	**Please help us improve ExaModels.jl and this documentation!** ExaModels.jl is in the early stage of development, and you may encounter unintended behaviors or missing documentations.
 If you find anything is not working as intended or documentation is missing, please [open issues](https://github.com/sshin/ExaModels.jl/issues) or [pull requests](https://github.com/sshin/ExaModels.jl/pulls) or start [discussions](https://github.com/sshin/ExaModels.jl/discussions).

 ## What is ExaModels.jl?
 ExaModels.jl is an [algebraic modeling](https://en.wikipedia.org/wiki/Algebraic_modeling_language) and [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) tool in [Julia Language](https://julialang.org/), specialized for [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) abstraction of [nonlinear programs](https://en.wikipedia.org/wiki/Nonlinear_programming).
-ExaModels.jl employs what we call [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) abstraction for [nonlinear programs](https://en.wikipedia.org/wiki/Nonlinear_programming) (NLPs), which allows for the preservation of the parallelizable structure within the model equations, facilitating efficient, parallel [reverse-mode automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) on the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) accelerators.
+ExaModels.jl employs what we call [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) abstraction for [nonlinear programs](https://en.wikipedia.org/wiki/Nonlinear_programming) (NLPs), which allows for the preservation of the parallelizable structure within the model equations, facilitating efficient [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) either on the single-thread CPUs, multi-threaded CPUs, as well as [GPU accelerators](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 More details about SIMD abstraction can be found [here](/simd).

+## Documentation Structure
+This documentation is structured in the following way.
+- The remainder of [this page](.) highlights several key aspects of ExaModels.jl.
+- The mathematical abstraction---SIMD abstraction of nonlinear programming---of ExaModels.jl is discussed in [Mathematical Abstraction page](./simd).
+- The step-by-step tutorial of using ExaModels.jl can be found in [Tutorial page](./guide).
+- This documentation does not intend to discuss the engineering behind the implementation of ExaModels.jl.
+Some high-level idea is discussed in [a recent publication](https://arxiv.org/abs/2307.16830), but the full details of the engineering behind it will be discussed in the future publications.

-## Key differences from other tools
+## Key differences from other algebraic modeling tools
 ExaModels.jl is different from other algebraic modeling tools, such as [JuMP](https://github.com/jump-dev/JuMP.jl) or [AMPL](https://ampl.com/), in the following ways:
 - **Modeling Interface**: ExaModels.jl enforces users to specify the model equations always in the form of `Generator`.
 This allows ExaModels.jl to preserve the SIMD-compatible structure in the model equations.
 - **Performance**: ExaModels.jl compiles (via Julia's compiler) derivative evaluation codes that are specific to each computation pattern, based on reverse-mode automatic differentiation.
 This makes the speed of derivative evaluation (even on the CPU) significantly faster than other existing tools.
 - **Portability**: ExaModels.jl can evaluate derivatives on GPU accelerators.
 The code is currently only tested for NVIDIA GPUs, but GPU code is implemented mostly based on the portable programming paradigm, [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).
 In the future, we are interested in supporting Intel, AMD, and Apple GPUs.

+## When I should use ExaModels.jl?
+ExaModels.jl shines when your model has
+- nonlinear objective and constraints;
+- a large number of variables and constraints;
+- highly repetitive structure;
+- sparse Hessian and Jacobian.
+These features are often exhibited in optimization problems associated with first-principle physics-based models.
+Primary examples include optimal control problems formulated with direct subscription method [biegler2010nonlinear](@cite) and network system optimization problems, such as optimal power flow [coffrin2018powermodels](@cite) and gas network control/estimation problems.

-## Highlights
+## Performance
 For the nonlinear optimization problems that are suitable for SIMD abstraction, ExaModels.jl greatly accelerate the performance of derivative evaluations.
 The following is a recent benchmark result.
 Remarkably, for the AC OPF problem for a 9241 bus system, derivative evalution using ExaModels.jl on GPUs can be up to 2 orders of magnitudes faster than JuMP or AMPL.
 ```
 ==============================================================